 And since focus on history, let’s see some more historical sites in the region.

-More historical sites in Eastern Spain
+More historical layers in Eastern Spain

 Now, let’s proceed further south.